RykerWilder/notes/linux-commands.md

 ---

 #### touch
-create a new empty file or update the modification date.
+Create a new empty file or update the modification date.

 ```bash
 touch new_file.txt